Frixs/BlackSpiritHelper/README.md

 ### Overlay?!#
 Yes!
 Black Spirit Helper offers overlay!
 So, you do not need to switch to your desktop and then back to your game anymore!
 Enjoy your game comfortably without switching to system desktop.
 ### Is it legal to use?
 Of course!
 Black Spirit Helper does **not** affect any game files.
 It does **not** track any screen events.
 It is just an advanced timer.
 I ask you... is Windows OS build-in timer illegal?
-It is in the same category as other software like [Discord](https://discordapp.com/), [TeamSpeak](https://www.teamspeak.com), etc.
+It is in the same category as other software like [Discord](https://discordapp.com/), [TeamSpeak](https://www.teamspeak.com), etc. - For more info you can check [this](https://github.com/Frixs/BlackSpiritHelper/wiki/LegalUseProof) page!

 ## Table of Contents
 - **[Features](#features)**